 What If I Want a Different Route?

-This itinerary works well as written, but you should feel free to suit your interests.
-Some alternatives to consider:
+This itinerary works well as written, but suit your interests.
+A few alternatives worth considering:

 The only thing we’d say is: three days in Rome is the minimum.
 You can flex everything else, but don’t shortchange Rome.
 There’s too much to see.